rogerschp/Python-OCR-ClickImage/README.md

 # Python-OCR-ClickImage

-Um OCR e um Click Image
+Ocr and Click Image
+Update screenshot to what o want to use

+Install Tesseract before execute OCR